holdex/developers/templates/0_introduce_yourself.md

 # Introduce Yourself

-Thank you for applying to join the Holdex developers community.

-Please go to our GitHub and create an issue by introducing yourself:
+Please introduce yourself by creating a GitHub issue in our repository:
 https://github.com/holdex/developers/issues

-As soon as you create an issue we will get in contact with you to discuss potential collaboration.
+We will reply to that GitHub issue to discuss potential collaboration.

 We are looking forward to chatting with you!